FejixGUI/fejix/README.md

 # Configure the build
 cmake -S . -B ./build
-# Or if you need to specify any options:
+# Or if you need to specify some options:
 cmake -S . -B ./build -D {OPTION1}={VALUE1} -D {OPTION2}={VALUE2}

 # Perform the build